eliranwong/gobible/README.md

 ... gobible development is in progress ...

+You may also try our full-featured bible app written in python:

+<b>Unique Bible App https://github.com/eliranwong/UniqueBible</b>

-Current version supports the following features:
+Current GoBible version supports the following features:
 * Bible reading
 * Bible searching
 * Bible comparison on chapters